tomoyukikashiro/generator-senchatouch/readme.md

 ### grunt serve

-The http server is launched. `http://localhost:9000` open automatically.
+The http server is launched.
+Bowser (`http://localhost:9000`) open automatically.

 `js`, `sass`, `images` are watched. so if you modify those resources the compile tasks are excuted and refresh you browser.